 Kazakhstan's foreign ministry confirmed that three of its citizens -- Erbol and Adil Imankulov and Aizhan Isengaliyeva -- were among the dead.

-The ministry said it was trying to confirm whether a fourth passenger held Kazakh citizenship, following information from German authorities.
+The ministry said it was trying to confirm whether a fourth passenger held Kazakh citizenship.

 A newly married Moroccan couple headed for a new life in Germany were on the doomed plane, a relative said.